 - Walking, wheeling and cycling are well recognised for their wider benefits, especially when integrated into people's daily lives, for leisure, to get about to where folk need to travel to, and as part of visitor experiences.
 The Orkney Travel matters survey tells us that 1 in 6 Orcadians are making short journeys by car 15 or more times per week.
 This shows significant potential for shifting people's habits to more sustainable modes. - We want our communities, green spaces and towns, villages and settlements to be connected and easily accessed by active travel, with a focus on people rather than private vehicles.
-Active travel options offer safe, affordable and enjoyable choices for residents, employees and visitors alike, regardless of location, income level, or stage in life. - Orkney Islands Council has an Embedded Sustrans Senior Project Officer in place.
-The role of the officer is to facilitate a strategic approach to active travel infrastructure, to increase walking, cycling and wheeling in Orkney communities as a preferred mode of travel, working with the Council and partner organisations to further understand the local barriers to active travel, and to deliver a strategic approach to overcome them. - The Council has an Active Travel Strategy to assist in gaining external grant funding for infrastructure upgrades such as walk and cycle paths as well as funding for softer measures such as promotion and education, working towards a more active and sustainable community. - The Council is collaborating with and supporting schools across Orkney in developing School Travel Plans to promote health and active travel choices for the journey to school, and for travel within the school day. - The Council is delivering a number of active travel-focused projects, such as the recently opened Papdale Park project, and before that the Arcadia Park in Kirkwall.
-The Council's Sustainable Travel Group, with officers from transport, engineering, development planning, outdoor access, roads, education, leisure and economic development progress active travel projects and other works to promote active travel. - The national Place Principle recognises that: - "Place is where people, location and resources combine to create a sense of identity and purpose and is at the heart of addressing the needs and realising the full potential of communities.
-Places are shaped by the way resources, services and assets are directed and used by the people who live in and invest in them. - A more joined-up, collaborative, and participative approach to services, land and buildings, across all sectors within a place, enabled better outcomes for everyone and increased opportunities for people and communities to shape their own lives."
+Active travel options offer safe, affordable and enjoyable choices for residents, employees and visitors alike, regardless of location, income level, or stage in life. - Orkney Islands Council has an Embedded Sustrans Senior Project Officer in place (temporary post).
+The role of the officer is to facilitate a strategic approach to active travel infrastructure, to increase walking, cycling and wheeling in Orkney communities as a preferred mode of travel, working with the Council and partner organisations to further understand the local barriers to active travel, and to deliver a strategic approach to overcome them.
+HITRANS funding during 2024/25 will look to establish a new Active Travel/Behaviour Change post which will seek to address a number of actions within this strategy. - The Council has an Active Travel Strategy to assist in gaining external grant funding for infrastructure upgrades such as walk and cycle paths as well as funding for softer measures such as promotion and education, working towards a more active and sustainable community.
+The strategy will be reviewed and updated to reflect Transport Scotland's Active Travel Strategy Guidance 2023. - The Council is collaborating with and supporting schools across Orkney in developing School Travel Plans to promote health and active travel choices for the journey to school, and for travel within the school day. - The Council is delivering a number of active travel-focused projects, such as the recently opened Papdale Park project, and before that the Arcadia Park in Kirkwall.
+The Council's Sustainable Travel Group, with officers from transport, engineering, development planning, outdoor access, roads, education, leisure and economic development progress active travel projects and other works to promote active travel. - The national Place Principle recognises that: "Place is where people, location and resources combine to create a sense of identity and purpose and is at the heart of addressing the needs and realizing the full potential of communities.
+Places are shaped by the way resources, services and assets are directed and used by the people who live in and invest in them.
+A more joined-up, collaborative, and participative approach to services, land and buildings, across all sectors within a place, enabled better outcomes for everyone and increased opportunities for people and communities to shape their own lives."